wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 ## Notes:
 All testing was done with Teraterm x-modem, Forcing checksum mode using macros was found to give  the most reliable transfer.
 Partial writes can be completed with 39SF040 chips.
-Other chips require entire flash to be erased before before being written.
+Other chips require entire flash to be erased before being written.
 An SBC V2-005 MegaFlash or Z80 MBC required for 1mb flash support.
 The Updater assumes both chips are same type Failure handling has not been tested.
 Timing broadly calibrated on a Z80 SBC-v2